Skip to main content

 1

-Understand that mutations are changes in the DNA sequence that can be caused by external factors such as chemicals and radiation.
+Understand that mutations are changes in the DNA sequence, which can be caused by various external factors called mutagens, including certain chemicals and types of radiation.

-Recognize that scientists use controlled experiments to expose cells or organisms to specific chemicals or radiation and then observe the resulting changes in DNA.
+Recognize that scientists use controlled experiments where cells or organisms are exposed to specific chemicals or radiation wavelengths, then analyze the DNA for changes compared to unexposed controls.

-Identify that techniques such as DNA sequencing and gel electrophoresis are used to detect and analyze mutations in the DNA after exposure to mutagens.
+Learn that molecular techniques such as DNA sequencing, gel electrophoresis, or reporter gene assays are used to detect and characterize mutations induced after exposure to these agents.

 Video duration: